ldapjs/node-ldapjs/docs/examples.md

 # Address Book

-This is example is courtesy of [Diogo Resende](https://github.com/dresende) and illustrates setting up an address book for typical mail clients such as Thunderbird or Evolution over a MySQL database.
+This example is courtesy of [Diogo Resende](https://github.com/dresende) and illustrates setting up an address book for typical mail clients such as Thunderbird or Evolution over a MySQL database.